About the Godalming Performing Arts Festival

 Classes for Dance, Speech & Drama are from 9am but for many music sections they do not start before 3.45pm and on some days later.
 School Choirs start at 2pm at Charterhouse School.
 During the Festival it is more rewarding to play to a larger audience so please encourage all your family and friends to come and support you.
 A small entrance fee is charged for adults but children can come for free.

-Coffee and biscuits are available during the Speech & Drama / Musical Theatre classes at Prior’s Field School and more substantial refreshments are available at Rodborough School for participants and audience in the Dance Section.
+Coffee and biscuits are available during the Speech & Drama / Musical Theatre classes at Prior’s Field School.
 Sadly we are not able to provide any refreshment at St Catherine’s School and Charterhouse, the Borough Hall, Wilfrid Noyce Centre and St Peter & St Paul Church but the latter are near the centre of Godalming and there is a Waitrose opposite the Borough Hall.

-There is free car parking at Rodborough School for Dance, Prior’s Field School for Speech & Drama / Musical Theatre, Charterhouse for School Choirs and at St Catherine’s School for Two piano classes and the final concert.
+There is free car parking at Prior’s Field School for Speech & Drama / Musical Theatre, Charterhouse for School Choirs (very limited) and at St Catherine’s School for Two piano classes and the final concert.
 Parking has become a problem in recent years in Godalming with Waitrose having introduced a maximum of 1.5 hours parking with number recognition but there is Crown Court Car Park near the centre of Godalming with charges up to 6.30pm.

-Some winners of classes are presented with a trophy after the class and some winners may be eligible for a cup covering several classes over several days.
-These are often presented at the final concert so if you think you may be in the running for one of those be sure to save the date (24th March 2019).
+Some winners of classes are presented with a trophy after the class performance and some winners may be eligible for a cup covering several classes over several days.
+These are often presented at the final concert so if you think you may be in the running for one of those be sure to save the date (provisional date 21 March 2021).
 The Dance Section have their own presentation of trophies at the end of their Section.
 All trophies may be held for 11 months and then returned in a clean condition.
 Any engraving should be done at the holders expense.

 Everyone is welcome to the final concert which consists of 3 -4 performances from most sections (not organ) featuring different ages but which have all been of a very high standard at that level.
 It is usually an excellent evening, lasts about 2 hours and is followed by a short presentation of some major trophies.
 The evening concludes with a drink hosted by the Rotary Clubs of Godalming and gives an opportunity to meet some of the performers.
-In the impressive Anniversary Halls of St Catherine’s School at 4pm on 24 March 2019 what better way to spend your early evening and of course there is free parking.
+The provisional date 21 March 2021.
+What better way to spend your early evening and of course there is free parking.